 Dollar Strength and Why It's So Strong Right Now

-The U.S. dollar is strong when the dollar's value is high relative to other currencies compared to the past.
-This means one of two things.
-It can mean the dollar is near the top of its historical range.
-As measured by the DX.F, the all-time high for the dollar was 163.83 on March 5, 1985.
-That's because the U.S. Federal Reserve raised the fed funds rate to 9% to combat stagflation.
-The historical fed funds rate reveals the ups and downs since 1971.
+The U.S. dollar is strong when the dollar's value is high relative to other currencies when compared to the historical dollar values.
+This means one of two things—first, it can mean the dollar is near the top of its historical range, such as the all-time high for the dollar on February 25, 1985, when the dollar hit 164.72, as measured by the U.S. Dollar Index - ICE (DX.F)—one of the few indexes that include historical information about dollar futures.

-The record low for the dollar was 71.58 on April 22, 2008.
-This was shortly after the Bear Stearns bank failure.
-At that time, investors fled to the euro because they thought the financial crisis was limited to the United States.
+Second, it means that the dollar rate may have increased over a short period.
+For example, the dollar strengthened by 21% between July 2014 and December 2016.
+The record low for the dollar was in April 2008.
+This was shortly after the Bear Stearns bank failure which, among other factors, led investors to flee to the euro because they thought the financial crisis was limited to the United States.

 Why the Dollar Is So Strong Right Now

-The dollar is so strong for three reasons.
-First, the Fed ended its expansive monetary policy as the economy improved.
-It stopped adding to the money supply.
-This constrained the supply of the dollar and increased its value.
+The dollar is strong for three reasons.
+First, the Fed took two actions—it ended its expansive monetary policy (adding to the money supply) as the economy continued to improve following the Great Recession.
+This constrained the supply of the dollar, which had the effect of increasing its value.

-The Fed also raised interest rates in December 2015.
-This strengthened the value of the dollar.
-It meant that U.S. Treasury notes would attract higher interest rates in the short-term.
-That increased the demand for dollars.
-Savers earned a higher rate of return on dollar deposits than on euro deposits, which paid lower interest rates.
+Second, the Fed also raised interest rates in December 2015, which strengthened the value of the dollar further.
+A rise in interest rates has the effect of lowering bond yields, which reduces investor interest in U.S. Treasury notes in the short-term.
+This increased the demand for dollars and let savers earn a higher rate of return on dollar deposits than on euro deposits, which paid lower interest rates.

-The dollar automatically strengthens when the euro weakens.
-That’s because the euro makes up 57.6% of the value of the U.S. dollar index.
-This means that whatever makes the euro weaker will make the dollar stronger and vice-versa.
-Each of the other currencies in the USDX has less influence on the dollar’s value.
+The dollar automatically strengthens when the euro weakens—this is because the euro makes up 57.6% of the value of the U.S. dollar index.
+This gives the euro a large influence on the value of the dollar—whatever makes the euro weaker will make the dollar stronger, and vice-versa.
+Each of the other currencies that make up the USDX has less influence on the dollar’s value.

-Finally, forex traders intensified the strength of the dollar.
-They used leverage to further weaken the euro and strengthen the dollar.
+Finally, foreign exchange traders (traders that trade derivatives of foreign currencies) intensified the strength of the dollar by using leverage (using debt to trade) to further weaken the euro and strengthen the dollar.

-2014: In January, the Fed began tapering its quantitative easing program.
-The dollar remained in its 2013 trading range of around 80 for the first six months of 2013.
-Similarly, the euro traded at around $1.3767.
-In February, the pro-western forces in Ukraine overthrew its government, sowing seeds of the Ukraine crisis.
+In February, the pro-western forces in Ukraine overthrew the government, sowing the seeds of the Ukraine crisis.
 In March, Russia annexed the Crimean peninsula in Ukraine.
 In April, it sent forces to support pro-Russian separatists in eastern Ukraine.
-In March, the Fed announced as well that it would look at raising the fed funds rate sometime in mid-2015.
+Also in March, the Fed announced that it would look at raising the fed funds rate sometime in mid-2015.

-On September 4, the ECB announced it would begin its version of QE.
+On October 2, the European Central Bank (ECB) announced it would begin its version of QE.
 In November, the ECB added it would maintain low interest rates.

-Throughout 2015, analysts predicted the euro would fall to parity or $1.00.
+Throughout 2015, analysts predicted the euro would fall to parity (where the euro and dollar are equal in value).
 As a result, hedge funds and other forex traders began shorting the euro.
-These included Bridgewater Associates, Tudor Investment, Brevan Howard, Moore Capital Management, Caxton Associates, and the Gavea Fund.
+These traders and fund managers included Bridgewater Associates, Tudor Investment, Brevan Howard, Moore Capital Management, Caxton Associates, and the Gavea Fund.

 Another factor driving the strength of the dollar in 2015 was a slowdown in China's economy.
-Potential credit problems scared investors into the safe haven of the dollar.
-As the world’s second-largest economy directly pegs its yuan to the dollar, China influences the U.S. dollar immensely.
+Potential credit problems scared investors toward the relative safety of the dollar.
+China directly pegs its yuan to the dollar—as the world’s second-largest economy, the Chinese market, economy, and currency influence the U.S. dollar immensely.

-2016: In January and February, the Dow fell to 15,660.18.
-It reacted to higher Fed interest rates.
+In February, the Dow fell to 15,660.18 in a reaction to higher Fed interest rates.
 Investors didn’t like falling oil prices, the devaluation of the yuan, and the turmoil in China's stock market.

 Dollar Strength Index